 The initial wooden crib was constructed on land and floated two miles from shore.
 There, it was filled with rubble and lined with armor to protect against collisions from ice or ships.
 Tunneling under the lake commenced from both directions and was done entirely by hand, 15 feet per day.
 Sappers had to contend with tight five-foot high spaces, thin air, and the constant terrifying prospect of a tunnel collapse.
 A miniature mule-powered rail car was installed to ferry the endless amounts of spoil out of the excavation.

-Up until 1990 teams of “crib tenders” actually lived out on the lake in week-long shifts to keep debris and fish from fouling the vents.
+Up until the 1990s, teams of “crib tenders” actually lived out on the lake in week-long shifts to keep debris and fish from fouling the vents.
 During winter they used hand tools—and sometimes dynamite—to prevent the life-sustaining cribs from freezing over.
+Two of the water cribs are still active, though they’re now automated.